Coronavirus recession looms, its course ‘unrecognizable’ - The Boston Globe

 Economists say there is little doubt that the nation is headed into a recession because of the coronavirus pandemic, with businesses shutting down and Americans being shut in.
 But it is harder to foresee the bottom and how long it will take to climb back.

-Greg Daco, chief U.S. economist at Oxford Economics, said the economy is assured of a recession — at least two consecutive quarters of economic decline — with output falling 0.4% in the first quarter and 12% in the second.
-That would be the biggest quarterly contraction on record, but Goldman Sachs upped the ante Friday, saying it expected a 24% drop in the second quarter.
+Greg Daco, chief US economist at Oxford Economics, said the economy is assured of a recession — at least two consecutive quarters of economic decline — with output falling 0.4 percent in the first quarter and 12 percent in the second.
+That would be the biggest quarterly contraction on record, but Goldman Sachs upped the ante Friday, saying it expected a 24 percent drop in the second quarter.

 Advertisement